MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-support-lifecycle.md

 |     6-week “Beta”               |     Current                            |     Current                           |     6 weeks                             |     6 weeks               |
 |     6-week “Stable”             |     Current and 2 previous             |     Current                           |     18 weeks                            |     6 weeks               |

-## Servicing and assisted support timeline changes in Microsoft Edge 94
+## Service and assisted support timeline changes for Microsoft Edge version 94

 Starting with Stable channel version 94, Microsoft Edge is moving to a 4-week major release cycle cadence.
 We will continue to provide Assisted Support for the most recent three Stable channel releases and the latest Beta channel release.
 The effective assisted support duration for a Stable channel release will be approximately 12 weeks.